-(Note: This section will be revised to bring the appeal process into conformity with U of T's updated policy on academic appeals, effective September 1, 2006.)
+(Note: This section will be revised to bring the appeal process into conformity with the University of Toronto's updated policy on academic appeals, which has been in effect since September 1, 2006.)

 If students consider that they have been wronged in the application of any of the policies relating to conjoint degrees and their minimum requirements found in this handbook including the final grade for a course, they ought in first instance deal with the professor involved and/or with responsible officials within their own college within six months of the date of the matter or decision complained of.
 If the matter is not able to be resolved at that level, they may appeal to the Admissions and Procedures Committee of the Basic Degree Council within six months of the date when the decision being appealed was made.
 An appeal implies permission for all those involved in adjudicating the appeal to have access to the records of the student in question.
 To this end instructors are required to keep grading schemes for their courses up to six months after the course is over.